duxiaodan/intrinsic-lora/README.md

 Toyota Technological Institute at Chicago, &dagger;Adobe Research

-Abstract: *Generative models excel at creating images that closely mimic real scenes, suggesting they inherently encode scene representations.
-We introduce **Intrinsic LoRA** (I-LoRA), a general approach that uses Low-Rank Adaptation (LoRA) to discover scene intrinsics such as normals, depth, albedo, and shading from a wide array of generative models.
-I-LoRA is lightweight, adding minimally to the model's parameters and requiring very small datasets for this knowledge discovery.
-Our approach, applicable to Diffusion models, GANs, and Autoregressive models alike, generates intrinsics using the same output head as the original images.
-Through control experiments, we establish a correlation between the generative model's quality and the extracted intrinsics' accuracy.
-Finally, scene intrinsics obtained by our method with just hundreds to thousands of labeled images, perform on par with those from supervised methods trained on millions of labeled examples.*
+Abstract: *Generative models excel at mimicking real scenes, suggesting they might inherently encode important intrinsic scene properties.
+In this paper, we aim to explore the following key questions: (1) What intrinsic knowledge do generative models like GANs, Autoregressive models, and Diffusion models encode?
+(2) Can we establish a general framework to recover intrinsic representations from these models, regardless of their architecture or model type?
+(3) How minimal can the required learnable parameters and labeled data be to successfully recover this knowledge?
+(4) Is there a direct link between the quality of a generative model and the accuracy of the recovered scene intrinsics?*

+*Our findings indicate that a small Low-Rank Adaptators (LoRA) can recover intrinsic images-depth, normals, albedo and shading-across different generators (Autoregressive, GANs and Diffusion) while using the same decoder head that generates the image.
+As LoRA is lightweight, we introduce very few learnable parameters (as few as 0.04% of Stable Diffusion model weights for a rank of 2), and we find that as few as 250 labeled images are enough to generate intrinsic images with these LoRA modules.
+Finally, we also show a positive correlation between the generative model's quality and the accuracy of the recovered intrinsics through control experiments.*

 <a href="https://arxiv.org/abs/2311.17137"><img src="https://img.shields.io/badge/arXiv-2311.17137-b31b1b.svg" height=22.5></a>